mattfelber/wdd131/README.md

 What's in here?

-Responsive Designs: Dive into the world of fluid layouts, media queries, and making your creations dance across any screen size! ️
+Responsive Designs: Diving into the world of fluid layouts, media queries, and creations that respond across any screen size. ️
-✨ JavaScript Magic: Unleash the power of JavaScript to add interactivity and dynamism to your web pages. 🪄 Software Development Journey: Witness the culmination of my efforts in this Software Development class! ️ This project showcases my understanding of:
+✨ JavaScript Magic: Unleashing the power of JavaScript to add interactivity and dynamism to web pages. 🪄

-HTML Structure and Semantics (the building blocks ) Cascading Style Sheets (CSS) for eye-catching styling JavaScript Fundamentals (the brain behind the magic) **Let's take a peek! **
+This project showcases part of my Software Development Journey.

+Includes:

+HTML Structure and Semantics
+Cascading Style Sheets (CSS)
+JavaScript Fundamentals

+** Explore the journey **
-Explore the journey: Dive into the index.html, final.html and folders.
+Dive into the index.html, final.html and folders.